Analysis of the Blade Element Momentum Theory: Numerical experiments

-We consider a turbine of radius $R=1.1 $m, consisting of three blades, designed with a NACA 4415 profile.
-The associated functions $C_L$ and $C_D$ have been obtained using truncated Fourier representations of data provided by the free software Xfoil~\cite{Drela}.
-The first step of the usual design procedure presented in Section~\ref{sec:design} gives in this case $\overline{\alpha}=0.2215$ rad.
+\ComM{This example is related to the project HyFloEFlu , which was devoted to the design of a river turbine adapted to the Garonne river in Bordeaux, France. } We consider a turbine of radius $R=1.1 $m, consisting of three blades, designed \ComM{with a unique profile, namely NACA 4415.
+In the case we study, the TSR is close to 3, which corresponds for example to $U_{-\infty} =$1.5 m.s$^{-1}$ and $\omega=2/3.2\pi$s$^{-1}$ }.
+The functions $C_L$ and $C_D$ have been obtained using truncated Fourier representations of data provided by the free software Xfoil~\cite{Drela}, \rCCCom{ with $Re=9.10^5$.} \rCCCom{ \begin{remark} Note that for such a value, Xfoil sometimes fails to predict airfoil lift and drag accurately because a very simple model is then used to describe the transition from laminar to turbulent flow in the airfoil boundary layer~\cite{vantreuren}.
+Hence, this test must be considered as an experiment to test the solution algorithms rather than an accurate estimate of the turbine efficiency. \end{remark}} The first step of the usual design procedure presented in Section~\ref{sec:design} gives $\overline{\alpha}=0.2215$ rad.
 Plots of $C_L$ and $C_D$ are given in Figure~\ref{polar}.